-No person has been authorized to give any information or make any representations in connection with this offering other than those contained or incorporated by reference in this prospectus supplement and the accompanying prospectus in connection with the offering described in this prospectus supplement and the accompanying prospectus, and, if given or made, such information or representations must not be relied upon as having been authorized by us.
-Neither this prospectus supplement nor the accompanying prospectus shall constitute an offer to sell or a solicitation of an offer to buy offered securities in any jurisdiction in which it is unlawful for such person to make such an offering or solicitation.
-Neither the delivery of this prospectus supplement or the accompanying prospectus supplement or in the accompanying prospectus is correct as of any date subsequent to the date of this prospectus supplement or the accompanying prospectus, as the case may be.
+No person has been authorized to give any information or make any representations in connection with this offering other than those contained or incorporated by reference in this prospectus and any accompanying prospectus supplement in connection with the offering described in this prospectus and any accompanying prospectus supplement in connection with the offering described in this prospectus and any accompanying prospectus supplement in connection with the offering described in this prospectus and any accompanying prospectus supplement shall constitute an offer to sell or a solicitation of an offer to buy offered securities in any jurisdiction in which it is unlawful for such person to make such an offering or solicitation.
+Neither the delivery of this prospectus or any accompanying prospectus supplement nor any sale made hereunder shall under any circumstances imply that the information contained or incorporated by reference in this prospectus supplement is correct as of any date subsequent to the date of this prospectus or any accompanying prospectus supplement.

-PROSPECTUS SUPPLEMENT SUMMARY
+SUMMARY